rasa/compat/README.md

 # License

-This project is licensed under the terms of the [CC0](https://creativecommons.org/public-domain/cc0/) license.
+This project is MIT licensed.